 About the Author

-Patti Morrow is a freelance travel writer and founder of the award-winning international blog Luggage and Lipstick and southern travel blog Gone to Carolinas.
-TripAdvisor called her one of “20 Baby Boomer Travel Bloggers Having More Fun Than Millennials.”
 Patti is the author of the book “Girls Go Solo: Tips for Women Traveling Alone,” and has over 150 bylines in 40 print and online publications, including The Huffington Post, International Living Magazine, Washington Post Sunday Travel, Travel Girl, Travel Play Live Magazine, and Ladies Home Journal.
-She has traveled six continents looking for fabulous places and adventure activities for her Baby Boomer (and Gen X!) tribe.
+Her blog articles are consistently featured on Google’s AI search, as well as appearing on page one of Google search for specific keywords.

 Pingback: 10 Unforgettable Things to do in the Riviera Maya - That Texas Couple